PacificCommunity/dotstatcharts/docs/LEARNING.md

 );
 ```

-Launch again and check the chart
+Reload and check the chart

 #### Refine highcharts options
 Go to highcharts.com and check out the [Highcharts API](https://api.highcharts.com/highcharts/) to learn more about its options.
 A good place to start is also by looking at [Highcharts demos](https://www.highcharts.com/demo).

 Don't forget to turn Debug mode OFF